Haus Municipality

 Haus (historically Hougs) is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1838 until its dissolution in 1964.
-The 96 km2 municipality encompassed the southern half of the island of Osterøy as well as the area across the Sørfjorden from the island to the east, south, and west (although the municipality was quite a bit larger when it was first created in 1838).
-The administrative centre was the village of Haus, where Haus Church is located.
+The 198.5 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now divided between Osterøy Municipality and Bergen Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Haus where Haus Church is located.
+Other villages in the municipality included Indre Arna, Ytre Arna, Trengereid, and Espeland.